bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

+As a natural consequence of the fact that each lavel stores a `SystemConfig`, labels can themselves be labelled, causing the contained labels to apply to all systems that this label is attached to.
+With great power comes great responsibility: use this feature sparingly (e.g. to label external systems that you cannot access directly).
+Excessively tight constraints make it harder for a schedule to be both scheduled in parallel and satisfied at all, and deeply nested label trees will quickly make your code base incomprehensible.

 ### System ordering

 The most important way we can configure systems is by telling the scheduler *when* they should be run.